oroinc/documentation/user_guide/marketing_list.rst

 Marketing Lists
 ===============

-Marketing lists define rules used to select sets of contact details for marketing purposes.
+Marketing lists define a set of contact details to be used for marketing purposes (mass call or mailing).

 For example, you can create a list that will contain only details of leads added to the system after October 1 with addresses in California.